0x09/resdet/README.md

 # Dependencies

 resdet bundles [KISS FFT](https://github.com/mborgerding/kissfft) as its FFT implementation (permissively licensed) but can use [FFTW](https://fftw.org) (GPL, potentially faster) if available.
-Image loaders are available using any or all of libpng, libjpeg, and MagickWand.
+Image loaders are available using any or all of libpng, libjpeg, MagickWand, and FFmpeg.

 libresdet can be used completely standalone with built-in readers for PFM, PGM, and Y4M or with the client supplying image data.